janhq/jan/README.md

       |=======================================================================================|
       ```

-    - **Step 2**: Go to https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda/tags and find the lates minor version of image tag that matches the cuda version from the output of `nvidia-smi` (e.g. 12.1 -> 12.1.0)
+    - **Step 2**: Go to https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda/tags and find the smallest minor version of image tag that matches the cuda version from the output of `nvidia-smi` (e.g. 12.1 -> 12.1.0)

-    - **Step 3**: Update the `Dockerfile.gpu` line number 5 with the latest minor version of the image tag from step 2 (e.g. change `FROM nvidia/cuda:12.2.2-runtime-ubuntu22.04 AS base` to `FROM nvidia/cuda:12.1.0-runtime-ubuntu22.04 AS base`)
+    - **Step 3**: Update the `Dockerfile.gpu` line number 5 with the latest minor version of the image tag from step 2 (e.g. change `FROM nvidia/cuda:12.2.0-runtime-ubuntu22.04 AS base` to `FROM nvidia/cuda:12.1.0-runtime-ubuntu22.04 AS base`)

     - **Step 4**: Run command to start Jan in GPU mode

       ```bash
       # GPU mode
-      docker compose --profile gpu up
+      docker compose --profile gpu up -d
       ```

   This will start the web server and you can access Jan at `http://localhost:3000`.
+  > Note: Currently, Docker mode is only work for development and localhost, production is not supported yet.
+RAG feature is not supported in Docker mode yet.

 ## Acknowledgements